Sharma-Mayank-3/microservices-Hotel-Microservices-byMayank/README.md

 NOTE : Here we are using postgresql database, configuration are done in application.properties file

 # Hotel Entity
-1. Create, getById, getAll Hotels operation on user entity.
+1. Create, getById, getAll, update and delete Hotels operation on hotel entity.

 # Add Eureka Server Client HOTEL-Service to eureka server.